Usage βΊ Pre and Post Loader ScriptsΒΆ

 - Defines a list of blacklisted ports using a JSON array in

 BLACKLIST_PORTS.
-Each entry includes a port number and a comment describing it. - Iterates over each port in the blacklist using
+Each port we want to block will include the port number and a comment describing what that port is used for. - Iterates over each port in the blacklist using

 jqto parse the JSON. - For each port:

-ENTRY_PORTand its description/commentENTRY_COMMENT. - Checks if a UDP rule already exists in iptables for that port:
+ENTRY_PORTand its description/commentENTRY_COMMENT. - Check if a UDP rule already exists in iptables for that port:

 - Sets